 Once upon a time there were two Brit girls who met in Paris over muffin making at an adorable cookbook store.
-They soon found out that they had many things in common: a pâtisserie diplome from Le Cordon Bleu, the love for food and lots of fun.
+They soon found out they had many things in common: a pâtisserie diplome from Le Cordon Bleu, love for food and lots of fun.

 They had many adventures in Paris and beyond.
 But the day came when Frankie departed to a far away land called Australia.
 Rachel was very sad that her fun loving foodie partner in crime was leaving but was determined that no matter how many thousands of miles away Frankie was, she would make sure they would continue to have more edible adventures.

 So Frankie left for the land of Oz in September.
-On a cold wet Autumn night in Paris Rachel discovered her golden ticket (in form of a special Malaysian Airline deal) away from the greyness of Paris.
+On a cold wet Autumn night in Paris, Rachel discovered her golden ticket (in form of a special Malaysian Airline deal) away from the greyness of Paris.
 Very excited about going to the land of kangaroos and barbecues she sent Frankie an electronic mail and that’s how they both decided to tell an edible immigration tale in Sydney.

 Many Australian history and culinary books, skype calls, emails and photos later Rachel arrived in Sydney.
 And this is the tale they told: